Time It Takes Drugs to Leave the Body

 Other personal factors like race can also be involved in how drugs are processed out of the body.
 The journal Nature publishes that genetic contributors related to race can play a role in how medications and drugs are metabolized.

-Drug Withdrawal and Detox
+Drug Withdrawal

 Regular and repeated use of a mind-altering drug changes the way your brain and body react, altering brain chemistry and function.
 This can cause drug dependence.
 When the drug leaves your body and stops being active in the brain, you can experience withdrawal symptoms.
+Drug withdrawal can range from mild to severe physical and psychological symptoms.

-Acute withdrawal symptoms can begin as soon as the drug stops working in your bloodstream.
-They can range from physical discomfort, including flu-like symptoms, to intense psychological side effects, such as anxiety, irritability, mood swings, depression, and insomnia.
-Additionally, post-acute withdrawal symptoms (PAWS) can linger for weeks up to a year or more.
-For this reason, a detox program followed immediately with an addiction treatment plan is often recommended.
+Acute withdrawal can begin as soon as the drug stops working in your bloodstream.
+In general, drug withdrawal symptoms can range from physical discomfort, including flu-like symptoms, to intense psychological side effects, such as anxiety, irritability, mood swings, depression, and insomnia.

 Detox is when drugs process out of the body.
 When drug dependence is significant, withdrawal symptoms can be painful and even potentially life-threatening.
 It can take some time for your brain to stabilize after using drugs, especially when drug dependence is a factor.

-A treatment program can offer the safest environment for detox.
+A medical detox program can offer the safest environment for detox.
 A formal detox program can use medications, therapies, and supportive methods to manage withdrawal symptoms and drug cravings.
 This can help your brain achieve balance as drugs leave the body.
+Medical detox, combined with a complete addiction treatment plan, can help you find stability in recovery.

 Questions about treatment options?